Estimated reading time: 3 minutes

 Employment availability and security is a concern for any profession.
 You need to know there’s a continuing demand for jobs in your field.

 Employment for careers in mental health continues to grow.
 This growing demand means more opportunities for those entering the field.

 4. Expand Your Skills Through Continued Education

-Depending on the state you live in, you may need to complete a mental health technician certificate or associate degree.
+Depending on the state you live in, you may need to complete a Behavioral Health Assistant certificate or associate degree.
 This is a great opportunity for you to gain intimate knowledge of many areas.

 If you’ve already completed your education in the medical field, this is a great way to expand your knowledge base and increase your earning potential.
 This opens up more opportunities and increases your earning potential.

 Study to Become a Behavioral Health Assistant